Employee Development

 • Once the items to discuss are agreed, take the time to prepare for the One to One.
 There’s nothing worse than showing up unprepared.
 Your people will pick up on this immediately.

 • Never cancel or re-schedule at the last minute.
 It is a big no-no. It’s critical to demonstrate that this time is important.
-When jumping between video calls, ensure you block time either side of your one-to-one’s to both be prepared & to document notes post meeting.
+When jumping between video calls, ensure you block time either side of your one-to-one’s to both be prepared & to document notes post-meeting.

 During the One to One

 • Once underway, always take a few minutes to get a sense of how things are going for your colleague before diving into the agenda.
-Ask about their general day to day experience in work and also don’t be afraid to ask about how things are outside of work.
+Ask about their general day-to-day experience in work and also don’t be afraid to ask about how things are outside of work.
 Such an approach helps build a deeper connection and a more meaningful relationship with your peers.

 • Allow your colleague to take the lead on what priorities get discussed.
 Remember, the talking points are there as a guide.
 If something urgent needs to be discussed, take the time to do so.
 Other points of discussion can always get deferred to the next time you meet.